How it works: Methodology

 We also show the emissions weight of the top 10 holdings in the fund.
 If a holding's emissions weight is higher than its portfolio weight, it means the holding is responsible for an outsized amount of the fund's carbon footprint.

-We display which funds earn Morningstar's "sustainability mandate" indicator.
-Sustainability-mandated funds make investment decisions based on issues like environmental responsibility, human rights, or religious views.
-A fund with a sustainability mandate may take a proactive stance by selectively investing in, for example, environmentally-friendly companies, or firms with good employee relations.
+We use Morningstar's "sustainability mandate" indicator to determine which funds are displayed as sustainably-mandated.
+Sustainably-mandated funds make investment decisions based on issues like environmental responsibility, human rights, or religious views.
+A sustainably-mandated fund may take a proactive stance by selectively investing in, for example, environmentally-friendly companies, or firms with good employee relations.
 They may also avoid investing in companies involved in promoting alcohol, tobacco, or firearms, or in the defense industry.
-Look for this symbol to find funds that have a sustainability mandate.
+Look for this symbol to find funds that are designated sustainably-mandated.

 The Forum for Sustainable and Responsible Investment is a group advancing sustainable, responsible, and impact investing.
-Asset managers who are members of US-SIF often have policies to exclude or restrict investments in companies involved in fossil fuels, including energy companies and utilities.
+Asset managers who are members of US-SIF often have policies to exclude or restrict investments in companies involved in the production, licensing, and/or retailing of weapons.
 Look for this symbol to find funds that are members of US-SIF.

 Fossil free action toolkit

 When you're done looking up funds and finding the data you need, what's next?
 You can learn how to make a change and move your money with our fossil free action toolkit.
 Whether you’re an individual investor or if your investments are in your employer-sponsored plan at work, our step-by-step toolkit can help.
-There's links to external resources, a video how-to guide, a sample letter to send to your employer 401(k) manager, even a detailed white paper on the financial details of fossil free retirement plans - everything you need to make a change and get started investing your money fossil free.
+There's an in-depth guide to responsible investing, links to external resources, a sample letter to send to your employer 401(k) manager, and more — everything you need to make a change and get started investing your money fossil free.

 We offer sustainable investment tools that highlight issues dealing with climate change, gender equality and more